Oui oui Gabrielle, mon cher....

 Another Girl- The Nice Boys The Nice Boys

 Whatever- Fools Face Tell America

 Tired Of Living- Speedometors Day In The Lights

->Don't Look Back- Barry & The Remains The Remains
+>Don't Look Back- Barry and The Remains The Remains

 Aggravation Place- Jook Glitterbest

 I'm So Confused- News That Girl/I'm So Confused 7"

 Sideways Elevator- Numbers Add Up

 A New England- Billy Bragg Left Of The Dial: Dispatches From The '80s Underground